itsciccio/project-greed/README.md

    - **Blueprint Recipes** - Shows all blueprints that use this item, including other required ingredients
 3. **Enable Total Amount Summary** (Optional):
    - Click the settings icon (⚙️) next to the search box
-   - Toggle "Show Total Amount Summary" to see a highlighted card with the total amount required
+   - Toggle "Total Amount Summary" to see a highlighted card with the total amount required
    - The total includes: Projects + Station Upgrades + Scrappy Levels (Blueprints are excluded)
    - Your preference is saved in your browser's localStorage
+4. **View Recyclable Items** (Optional):
+   - Click the settings icon (⚙️) next to the search box
+   - Select "♻️ View Recyclable Items" from the settings menu
+   - A modal will open showing all recyclable items in a searchable grid
+   - Use the search box in the modal to filter items
+   - Click any item to search for it and automatically close the modal
+   - Click outside the modal or use the close button (X) to dismiss

 ## Examples